 The first third of the Illusione ~ULTRA~ starts out with a strong chewy, meaty profile, along with flavors of hay, dark chocolate and just a touch of sweetness that I can’t distinguish as of yet.
 In some regard, it’s kind of like eating a steak.
 There is the smallest amount of spice on the tongue, but more pepper is present on the retrohale than in my mouth.
 Construction is excellent through the first third with a perfect draw and great burn.
 The strength ends at a solid medium by the end of the first third, but it is only getting stronger.

 Coming into the second third of the OP No. 4 and the strength is increasing by leaps and bounds.
 The profile shifts a bit and there is more of an espresso and chocolate flavor dominant, although that meaty note is still hanging around, along with quite a bit more pepper, both in the mouth and on the retrohale.
 Other notes of leather and wood come and go.
 The sweetness from the first third also gets stronger and I can finally tell it is a molasses flavor, which pairs quite well with the espresso note.
-Strength of the Illusione ends the second third as a very strong medium, and shows no signs of slowing down.
+The strength of the Illusione ends the second third as a very strong medium and shows no signs of slowing down.

 The final third of the ~ULTRA~ No. 4 continues the trend of increasing strength and ends at a full minus.
 The spice and pepper start to wane quickly at the start of the final third, until they both totally disappear by the end of the cigar.
-The profile is more meaty, almost creamy in places, with notes of strong leather, espresso, and the aforementioned molasses, which actually increases noticeably before dying down at the nub.
+The profile is meatier, almost creamy in places, with notes of strong leather, espresso, and the aforementioned molasses, which actually increases noticeably before dying down at the nub.
 Construction ends the way it began, excellent.

 - I have to say, I absolutely love the white on black bands of this series.
 Classy, understated and they give you the impression that this is a strong cigar before you ever even light it up.